Decomposition of convex high dimensional aggregative stochasticcontrol problems: Price-based coordination of a large population of thermostatically controlled loads

-The resulting profile of total power consumption $n\, U_{TCL}$ and total allocated response $nR_{TCL}$ by the TCLs population are reported on figure \ref{conso comp}. in three "flexibility scenario" each corresponding to a case where TCL flexibility is enabled with three different volatilities $\sigma=0$; $\sigma=1$ and $\sigma=2$.
-The electricity prices $p$ and response availability prices $\rho$ are shown in Figure \ref{price comp}.
-As observed in \cite{depaola2019mean}, the total consumption $nU_{TCL}$ is higher when the price $p$ is lower and inversely the total allocated response $nR_{TCL}$ is higher when the price signal $\rho$ is also higher.
-This can be observed during the first hours of the day, between 0 and 6h.
-The power $U_{TCL}$ then oscillates during the day in order to maintain feasible levels of the internal temperature of the TCLs.
-Though the prices seem not to be sensitive to the values taken by $\sigma$, the average consumption $U_{TCL}$ and response $R_{TCL}$ are highly correlated to the volatility of the temperature of the TCLs.
-The less noisy their temperature are, the more price sensitive and flexible their consumption profiles are.
-The TCLs impact on system commitment decisions and consequent energy/FR dispatch levels is also analyzed and displayed in Figure \ref{prod comp} and \ref{fr comp}.
-The production and reserve in the "flexibility scenario" minus the production and reserve in the "no-flexibility scenario" are plotted, for different volatilities $\sigma$.
-In the no-flexibility scenario we impose $R_{TCL}(t) = 0$ and we consider that the TCLs operate exclusively according to their internal temperature $X^{i,u^i}$.
+The TCLs impact on system commitment decisions and consequent energy/FR dispatch levels is also analyzed and displayed in Figures \ref{prod comp} and \ref{fr comp}.
+In this analysis, the ``flexibility scenario'', obtained with the proposed optimization strategy and considering flexible price-responsive TCLs, is compared to a ``business-as-usual'' scenario where the TCL do not respond to external price signals and do not perform any optimization of their costs.
+In the ``business-as-usual'', we impose $R_{TCL}(t) = 0$ and we assume that the TCLs operate exclusively according to their internal temperature $X^{i,u^i}$.
 They switch ON ($u^i(t) = P_{ON,i}$) when they reach their maximum feasible temperature $X^i_{max}$ and they switch back OFF again ($u^i(t) = 0$) when they reach the minimum temperature $X^i_{min}$.
-In figure \ref{prod comp}, we can clearly observe that TCL's flexibility allows to increase the contribution of wind generation (reducing curtailment) to the energy balance of the system while decreasing the contribution of CCGT both in energy and frequency response.
-Without TCL support, the optimal solution envisages a further curtailment of wind output in favor of an increase in CCGT generation, as wind does not provide FR.
+In Figure \ref{prod comp}, we can clearly observe that TCL's flexibility allows to increase the contribution of wind to the energy balance of the system while decreasing the contribution of CCGT both in energy and frequency response.
+In the ``business-as-usual'' scenario, without frequency support by the TCL, the optimal solution envisages a further curtailment of wind output in favor of an increase in CCGT generation, as wind does not provide any FR.
 As expected, the influence of the TCL on the system is larger when the temperature volatility is lower.